14Richa/testRepo1/scripts/FinalBlog.md

     - If maintainers are removed, it ensures their removal from the organization and conveys a gracious goodbye.
     - In cases of updates to TSC members, it diligently updates the Emeritus.yaml file to reflect these changes.

-    > Note: This workflow is now an integral part of our community repository.

 ##### Looking Forward